Free 3-Tier Raised Garden Bed Plans: A Step-by-Step Guide

 Thinking about your garden as three distinct zones is the key to success.
 Each level has its own microclimate, and managing the soil and water accordingly will make all the difference.
 It might sound complicated, but it’s actually quite simple once you get the hang of it.
 By giving each tier what it needs, you’ll set your garden up for a season of healthy, happy growth.
 This hands-on approach is what makes raised bed gardening so rewarding.

-Get the Right Soil Mix for Each Tier
+Creating the Perfect Soil Mix for Each Tier

 Think of filling your raised bed as making the ultimate garden casserole—the right layers make it perfect.
 Since you’re starting with a clean slate, you can create a soil blend that’s far superior to most native ground soil.
 A great all-purpose mix is one-third compost, one-third topsoil, and one-third an aeration element like vermiculite or peat moss.
 This combination provides nutrients, structure, and helps with water retention.
 For the top tier, which dries out quickly, consider adding a bit more compost or moisture-retaining coco coir to help it hold onto water longer.